akshitagupta15june/Face-X/Recognition-Algorithms/Recognition_using_Xception/readme.md

 2. **output.py**: A file to check for the correctness of the model implementation.
 It recognises faces and outputs matching (if the face matched the name on which it was trained) or not accordingly as per trained data.

-3. **create_dataset.py**: A script to detect faces by taking users input through the web camera and categorising them into train or val directory.
+3. **create_dataset.py**: A script to detect faces by taking user's input through the web camera and categorising them into the train or val directory.

 4. **main.py**: An example script to train an Xception model on the faces dataset.